abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/github/deploy.md

 ---

-## Deploy GitHub Actions Self-Hosted Runner on Google Axion C4A virtual machine and Automate NGINX Deployment.
+## Set Up GitHub Actions Self-Hosted Runner on Google Axion C4A Virtual Machine

 This Learning Path shows how to deploy a self-hosted GitHub Actions runner on a Google Cloud C4A Arm64 virtual machine running Ubuntu.
-It covers installing Git and GitHub CLI, authenticating with GitHub, configuring the runner, and automating NGINX deployment using GitHub Actions—all on an Arm64 environment for optimized CI/CD workflows.
+It covers installing Git and GitHub CLI, authenticating with GitHub and configuring the runner on an Arm64 environment for optimized CI/CD workflows.

 ### Install Git and GitHub CLI
 ```console